Jordan Family Adventure

 The Red Sea is world famous for the it's clear blue water.
 A boat trip out on the coral reef will allow us to see everything under the waves.
 The variety of brightly coloured fish and marine life make this an experience that will never be forgotten.

-From the Red Sea to the Dead Sea today.
+Travel from the Red Sea to the Dead Sea today.
 The Dead Sea is actually a lake, without any from of life whatsoever existing in its waters.
 The water is so dense that it is practically impossible to sink, being five to ten times as salty as regular sea water.
 We base ourselves at a resort for the day, where you will have access to the beach.
 While swimming, cover yourself with the sea's mud, which is reputed to have special healing powers, and don't forget to take a photo of yourself reading a book while floating!
 You will notice that the salt penetrates any cuts on your body and has an unusual smell, but there are showers to wash off under after swimming.
-Afterwards, while away under an umbrella next to one of the fresh water swimming pools, and we spend the night here.
+Afterwards, while away under an umbrella next to one of the fresh water swimming pools.
+In the late afternoon we transfer back to Amman to spend the night.